What are the costs?

 Once you have your NIE, the following chart shows the time scale for the company to be fully established.
-However, if your company requirements fulfill the new regulations, then we can establish the company in one day.
 Please contact us for more information.

-As soon as you sign at the notary, the company is a legal entity, and you may begin to invoice with the company.
+As soon as you receive your tax ID, the company is a legal entity, and you may begin to invoice with the company.

 What are the steps to form a company in Spain?